 Promotion and Demotion

-If your team ends up in top 3 in the regular season (not playoffs), your team is automatically promoted to the next division or higher.
+If your team ends up in top 3 in the regular season or wins the playoffs, your team is automatically promoted to the next division or higher.
 Your team can move more than one division if your MMR is higher than the division bounds you would get promoted to.
-However, like any team you can protest the seeding and we will evaluate your case individually. .
+However, like any team you can protest the seeding and we will evaluate your case individually.

 If your team has a rough season and instead end up in the bottom 3 in the regular season your team will have the option to demote to the division below.
 Demotion is entirely optional and a moderator will contact you at the end of the season.